SPMIC-UoN/TIP4TMS/README.md

 <a id="landmark-definition"></a>
 ## Landmark Definition

-The BRIGhTMIND processing pipeline requires as input a text file with the location in mm of the nasion, left preauricular point and right preauricular point.
+The TIP4TMS processing pipeline requires as input a text file with the location in mm of the nasion, left preauricular point and right preauricular point.
 In order to create this file, open the file `<brc_output_path>/<subject id>/analysis/anatMRI/T1/processed/data/T1.nii.gz` in your favourite NIFTI image viewer.

 ### Location of the nasion